Skip to main content

 4. Bring the rest of the team on the journey

 It’s important that the rest of your team also feel empowered to support the apprentice in their training and development.
 While the apprentice will soon add value to the team, at the beginning they’ll likely need more support.
 They will spend part of their time away from their business at their training provider, and other team members will need to understand their schedule and the effect of this on workloads.
-Establishing a ‘buddy’ or a ‘mentor’ for the apprentice who can guide them through their early careers will benefit the apprentice and will provide valuable collaboration and managerial training to the chosen team member.
+Establishing a “buddy” or a “mentor” for the apprentice who can guide them through their early careers will benefit the apprentice and will provide valuable collaboration and managerial training to the chosen team member.

 5. Put in regular check-ins

 To really make a success of the apprenticeship make sure you are checking in regularly with your apprentice.
 This will allow you to spot any issues early on and make improvements to their training programme.
 It will also help you build a rapport with your apprentice and ensure they are getting everything they need from the apprenticeship.
 Having a strong relationship with them will improve the likelihood that the apprentice will choose to stay at your business after finishing the training as a full-time employee.
-According to research, 85% of apprentices stay in employment after finishing their training, and 64% of those continue to work for the same employer (3).